I am SO excited to tell you about these awesome photography "cheat sheet" cards I created for moms who want to take better pictures.

 Get your own Photography Cheat Sheets!

-These reference cards are available in two different listings:
+These reference cards are available in two different colorways, in a few different ways:

 The first listing is for the physical product to be mailed to you.
 I've already assembled a hundred of these card decks, and they are ready to be shipped to you!
 This is definitely the best option if you just want to start using the cards ASAP.

-2. Digital Download – Quick Tip Photo Card “Cheat Sheets” Files
+2. Digital Download - DIY "Cheat Sheets" To Print & Laminate

 This option would be especially cost-effective if you would like to make several sets of cards as gifts.
-Then you can buy the set of 100 pouches for ~$14, which is three times cheaper for the pouches, and assemble them yourself.
+Then you can buy the set of 100 pouches for ~$21, which is about three times cheaper for the pouches, and assemble them yourself.

 If you only need one set of cheat sheet cards, then it's actually cheapest and easiest for you to buy the finished deck from Etsy!
 (Buying the file and the pouches alone would get you to the price of the finished deck, not including any printing, paper, or rings) But if you would like to produce some as gifts, or you live overseas, this is the way to go.